Film & TV

 Also, have you ever discovered that your pet curls up into a tiny ball when she or he sleeps?
 It's adorable to see them all cuddled up, nose under tail, snoozing away, right?
 While it is absolutely an adorable quality, there is a genuine biological reason behind why they sleep that way that might shock you.
 It's really a throwback to being "wild," when sleeping curled up assisted them to secure their organs from being attacked by predators.

 Did you understand that cuddling your dog can in fact lower your blood pressure?
 In truth, in some research studies, just 15 minutes of cuddling your pet dog can bring your high blood pressure down by 10%.
 Not just that, however it sets off the body to launch a whole host of hormones that affect the body favorably-- serotonin, prolactin, and oxytocin-- while likewise decreasing harmful cortisol levels.
 Spending quality time with your pet dog is in fact good for you!

 And one last fact, so you don't feel too bad about your relationship with your family pet.
 Research studies have revealed that at least 45% of pet owners let their pets sleep in their bed with them.
 You're in great company.

 In Summary ...

 Even though your canine likely will not be able to recognize that it is their adorable, fuzzy face that is being featured in their tailoredpet portraits orpillow, or care even if they do, that does not mean they do not enjoy the attention!
-When you like your pet enough to display them on your wall, that energy goes on to affect the rest of your lives together.
+When you like your pet enough to display them on your wall then why not get a pet portrait, that energy goes on to affect the rest of your lives together.
 A valued pet is a loved dog, and what dog doesn't be worthy of to be loved that method?